 Super comfortable and sweat-free

 Made from Merino wool, these socks keep you warm, dry and prevent odours – what more could you want from a sock?
 The light-weight, breathable wool makes these socks wearable in any season.
-Coming in UK sizes 3 – 5, 6- 8, and 9 – 11, they reach just under your knees to stop your boots rubbing your calves.
-The wear points (toes and heels) are reinforced for durability.
+They reach just under your knees to stop your boots rubbing your calves.
+The wear points (toes and heels) are cushioned for durability.
 A must have for any rider.

 No-nonsense all-year socks

 Held is a well-known motorcycle brand that knows how to create high-quality, durable equipment for riders.
 These socks are no different, the socks are ergonomically designed for maximum comfort and the breathable material made from 51% polyamide, 46% Coolmax, and 3% elastane prevents odours.
 The shin, calf, toes and heel are reinforced for added protection to your skin, avoiding rubbing.
 Available in UK sizes 3 – 11.

 Should you buy a bargain basement pair of socks for motorcycling?
 We think yes and no.

 For a fiver, you can pick up these thermal socks from Amazon available in size 6-11, which are calf length.

 Customer reviews give a mixed response, but the overall gripe is the socks roll down and aren’t as warm as they claim.
 As you’ll be wearing these in sturdy motorcycle boots, it’s probably best to avoid these because they won’t last very long and won’t provide warmth or protection from friction.